windkh/node-red-contrib-telegrambot/README.md

 - audio - content is the file_id of the audio file
 - document - content is the file_id of the document
 - sticker - content is the file_id of the sticker
+- animation - content is the file_id of the animation file
 - video - content is the file_id of the video file
 - video_note - content is the file_id of the video note file
 - voice - content is the file_id of the voice file